JonDum/ractive-datatable/README.md

 `data`: Array of Objects where each key is a column

 `editable`: globally allow/disallow editing

+`filter`: A string to filter the rows on.
+Searches through all cells with `indexOf`, displaying only rows that match and cells with matches are highlighted.

 `columns`: Array specifying which columns to display and order (any keys missing in this array will not be shown).
 If left `undefined`, the datatable will extract columns from the first item in the data array.